ixjlyons/pelican-ghp/content/pages/about.md

 ## Research

-Since I am a PhD student, this is the first category in the list :).
 My primary research interests include electrophysiological signal acquisition and processing, the combination of human and machine learning, and their use for the control of computer and machine interfaces.
 In English: I'm fascinated by the fact that our bodies produce electrical signals that can be detected, understood, and in some cases, used to control things.

 I'm most familiar with electromyography (EMG), which has to do with the signals